 Peloton is a great solution to get your workouts done without leaving your home.
-But how often should you use peloton?
+But how often should you use it?

 In general, you should use peloton 3-4 times a week if you’re a beginner.
 A the beginning the body takes more time to recover from exercise.
 People who are already used to intensity can increase the workout volume up to 5-7 days a week.

-But this all depends of the type of classes you do, duration of the class and your working schedule.
-In this article I will explain how to design your own peloton bike workout plan and how to fit into your lifestyle.
+But this all depends on the type of classes you do, the duration of the class, and your working schedule.
+In this article, I will explain how to design your own peloton bike workout plan and how to fit into your lifestyle.

-In the beginning, the most important factor is recovery.
-We need to understand that the person who is already physically active has a different recovery rate, comparing to an untrained person.
+In the beginning, the most important factor in recovery.
+We need to understand that a person who is already physically active has a different recovery rate, compared to an untrained person.